Alleviating Hunger in the U.P.

 How do you make a donation to this COVID-19 Response?

 Ø The Episcopal Diocese of Northern Michigan has volunteered to do the accounting for this project.
-Checks should be made out to FAWM/UP* and to ensure tracking and routing of funds, mailed to the Episcopal Diocese of Northern Michigan, 131 East Ridge St., Marquette, MI 49855.
+Checks should be made out to: Feeding American West Michigan, and in the memo line: “UP Mobiles”.
+To ensure tracking and routing of funds, please mail to: the Episcopal Diocese of Northern Michigan, 131 East Ridge St., Marquette, MI 49855.
 You may also donate on-line by going to: upepiscopal.org/feeding-america-west-michigan-up/.
 Donations will then be forwarded to FAWM.

 *As there are no Mobile Pantries in Baraga, Houghton and Keweenaw Counties, donations received from those areas will be matched and held in a separate account to purchase food for the Western UP Food Bank, as per their agreement with FAWM.
 Please indicate this on your check.